About teaching ESL online

 Human communication is a mixture of both verbal and non-verbal communication, especially when you’re teaching someone a new language.
 Online ESL teaching allows you to communicate verbally and with some other tools, visually, but you’re still missing out on some hands-on interactions and other non-verbal cues that could help both you and the ESL learner.

-Not always as rewarding as in-person classes
+Not always as rewarding as hands-on traditional classes

 Online ESL teachers typically don’t spend as much time with their students as a traditional in-class teacher does.
 Because of this, you may not get to know your students as well, finding that teaching online is not as rewarding as teaching in-person.
 It’s easier to feel disconnected from your students in a virtual classroom, and some teachers find that tough to deal with.